Ibsardar/Nickel.js/README.md

 # Nickel.js

 An RTS game engine built over SimpleGame.js (by Andrew Harris).
 It is being writtin in Javascript and HTML5 using the canvas element.
 Developement is currently completed.
 I probably will not work on this project any longer; rather, I will work on new projects possibly similar to this one.
+In fact, [here it is!](https://github.com/Ibsardar/Nickel2.js)

 ---